 One (1) defensive coach is allowed outside the dugout within arm’s length of the dugout area.
-Two coaches will be allowed in the outfield for the duration of the fall season.
+No coaches may be in the outfield during defensive play.

 Defensive players may not intentionally ground or roll the ball.
 The ball must be thrown overhand during live play.
 The umpire will not honor outs made by intentionally grounding or rolling the ball.
 Umpires judgment.